 Arrive before 2pm for the transfer to Gangtok and then get to know your fellow cyclists at the welcome dinner in Gangtok.

-Your first cycle in India will be a warm up ride, taking you around Gangtok, where you’ll stop off at the orchid sanctuary and Enchey monastery.
+The first cycle of your cycling holiday in India will be a warm up ride, taking you around Gangtok, where you’ll stop off at the orchid sanctuary and Enchey monastery.

 The day will start with a descent to the historic Remtek Monastery.
 Built in the 16th century, it is the largest in Sikkim.
 Enjoy the history of this sacred place before continuing the ride into Martam.